 “Sudden sleep” is one way it’s described, and because I’m always aspiring to be a creature of balance, I guess I’m also suffering from sluggish insomnia.

 I’m at the edge of one now.
 It’s after midnight, and again I’m giving you yesterday today.
 I’ll leave you with this photo.
 I took this just exiting the elevator on the radiation floor.
-It was rushed and presents here with its exact blurring intact.
+It was rushed and presents here with its blurring clarity intact.

 Whenever I see this sign these days, I exhale a lifetime of dumb choices, arrested, we can hope, in time.